 An introduction to Local Area Network and Wide Area Network administration using Novell NetWare.
-The course includes network design; features, functions and components of Novell's eDirectory system; installation and file system and the management of users, groups, login security and trustee assignments.
+The course includes network design; features, functions and components of Novell's eDirectory system; installation and file system and the management of users, groups, and login security and trustee assignments.
 Web Services, Groupwise and OneNet utilities are also covered.
+A course fee is required.
 Prerequisite: CIS 115 or CTEC 102 or CNT 120 with a grade of C or higher.